mlswg/mls-protocol/draft-ietf-mls-protocol.md

 While hashes at the nodes are used to check the integrity of the subtrees, signatures are required to provide authentication and group agreement.
-Siganatures are especially important in the case of newcomers and MUST be verified when joining.
+Signatures are especially important in the case of newcomers and MUST be verified when joining.
 All nodes in the tree MUST be signed to provide authentication and group agreement.